In today’s world, organizations can’t allow distance to be a barrier for effective collaboration.

 Steelcase researchers have studied technology for remote workers and found that one of the problems they face is presence disparity.
 We all know what it’s like to be physically present at a meeting, but when we work remotely, we oftentimes don’t have the same experience as the people who are in the room together.

-What is Microsoft Front Row?
+What is a Signature Microsoft Teams Room?

 Let’s take a closer look at how Microsoft ensures all attendees have a seat at the table: